liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 The moral view a totalitarian regime leads to:

 > The principle that the end justifies the means is in individualist ethics regarded as the denial of all morals.
-In collectivist ethics it becomes necessarily the supreme rule; there is literally nothing which the consistent collectivist must not be prepared to do if it serves “the good of the whole,” because the “good of the whole” is to him the only criterion of what ought to be done.
+In collectivist ethics it becomes necessarily the supreme rule; there is literally nothing which the consistent collectivist must not be prepared to do if it serves "the good of the whole," because the "good of the whole" is to him the only criterion of what ought to be done.

 > Since it is the supreme leader who alone determines the ends, his instruments must have no moral convictions of their own.